DmytroVasin/bomber/tutorial.md

 This state receives one attribute - `skin`.
 That mean we will show the name of the winner.
 Inside `Win` stage I define wining text and create keyboard event handler that transfer us to main menu when we press `Enter` again.

-NOTE: For now we call onPlayerWin without any attributes because `Win` stage should works even when quit the game by close browser window.
+NOTE: You can call onPlayerWin without any attributes because `Win` stage should works even when opponen quit the game via close browser window.

 Start your server and you will see next: